 The school will endeavour to accommodate the needs of parents but will not be able to guarantee the availability of particular patterns of sessions.

-Applications for places and bookings for nursery sessions can be made through the school office.
+Applications for places, bookings for nursery sessions and more information about Rising 3 childcare places can be made through the school office.

 A place in the nursery will not guarantee a place in the school and attendance at the nursery is not necessary to receive a place in the school.
 Even if a child is in the Nursery class, places in the Reception class of the school will still be subject to application through the local authority in line with its admission policy.